-On a personal note, I want to thank and commend the current and former members of the IOLTA Board for their commitment to the work and mission of the Fund.
+On a personal note, I want to thank and commend the current and former members of the

+IOLTA Board for their commitment to the work and mission of the Fund.
 I also want to acknowledge and wholeheartedly thank the dedicated professionals who work day in and day out to ensure IOLTA is able to fund the grants that mean so much to so many.
-This past year was particularly challenging and IOLTA's professionals rose to the occasion.
 I wish them well in the coming year.